allenai/OLMo/README.md

 ## Inference

-You can utilize our HuggingFace integration to run inference on the olmo checkpoints:
+You can utilize our Hugging Face integration to run inference on the olmo checkpoints:

 ```python
 from hf_olmo import * # registers the Auto* classes